Broome – Perth

 2 De Grey River to Karijini National Park

 On our journey this morning we’ll pass through Marble Bar.
 We’ll have a look around this well known Pilbara town and then head on to Karijini National Park.
+We will also have time to swim at Fern and Circular Pool’s.

 Accommodation: National Park Camp BLD